microsoft/azure-spring-boot/keyvault/azure-keyvault-secrets-spring-boot-starter/README.md

 ### Add the property setting

-Open `application.properties` file and add below properties to specify your Azure Key Vault url, Azure service principal client id and client key. `azure.keyvault.enabled` is used to turn on/off Azure Key Vault Secret property source, default is true. `azure.token.acquiring.timeout.seconds` is used to specify the timeout in seconds when acquiring token from Azure AAD.
+Open `application.properties` file and add below properties to specify your Azure Key Vault url, Azure service principal client id and client key. `azure.keyvault.enabled` is used to turn on/off Azure Key Vault Secret property source, default is true. `azure.keyvault.token-acquiring-timeout-seconds` is used to specify the timeout in seconds when acquiring token from Azure AAD.
 Default value is 60 seconds.
 This property is optional.
 ```
 azure.keyvault.enabled=true
 azure.keyvault.uri=put-your-azure-keyvault-uri-here
-azure.client-id=put-your-azure-client-id-here
+azure.keyvault.client-id=put-your-azure-client-id-here
-azure.client-key=put-your-azure-client-key-here
+azure.keyvault.client-key=put-your-azure-client-key-here
-azure.token.acquire.timeout.seconds=60
+azure.keyvault.token-acquire-timeout-seconds=60
 ```